Photo of { Courtney A. Gilliam, MD}

 Nationally, I serve on the American Academy of Pediatrics (AAP) Section on Hospital Medicine Diversity and Inclusion Task Force.
 During my training at Seattle Children’s Hospital, I developed and led several medical education initiatives surrounding equity, diversity and inclusion for pediatric resident trainees and the Division of Hospital Medicine.

-BS: Northwestern University, Evanston, IL, 2009.
+BS: Northwestern University, Evanston, IL, 2009,

-Post-baccalaureate Premedical Studies: New York University, New York, NY, 2011.
+Post-baccalaureate: Premedical Studies, New York University, New York, NY, 2011,

-MD: The Ohio State University College of Medicine, Columbus, OH, 2016.
+MD: The Ohio State University College of Medicine, Columbus, OH, 2016,

-Residency: Pediatrics, Seattle Children's Hospital / University of Washington, Seattle, WA, 2016-2019.
+Residency: Pediatrics, Seattle Children's Hospital / University of Washington, Seattle, WA, 2019,

-Chief Residency: Pediatrics, Seattle Children's Hospital / University of Washington, Seattle, WA, 2019-2020.
+Chief Residency: Pediatrics, Seattle Children's Hospital / University of Washington, Seattle, WA, 2020,

-Fellowship: Pediatric Hospital Medicine, Seattle Children's Hospital / University of Washington, Seattle, WA, 2020-2022.
+Fellowship: Pediatric Hospital Medicine, Seattle Children's Hospital / University of Washington, Seattle, WA, 2022,

-Certification: American Board of Pediatrics, 2019.
+Certifications: American Board of Pediatrics, 2019

 Interests